HSF/hsf.github.io/logo_contest.md

 # Logo contest

 It's time the HSF had a logo, so we're holding a contest.
-Put your creativity to work and enter... the contest will conclude when there's a winner!

-Just upload your contribution to [http://it.wikitolearn.org/Main_HSF_Page/Some_proposals_for_the_HSF_logo](http://it.wikitolearn.org/Main_HSF_Page/Some_proposals_for_the_HSF_logo) and send an email to the [HSF startup team](hep-sf-startup-team@googlegroups.com) .
+Put your creativity to work and upload your contribution to [http://it.wikitolearn.org/Main_HSF_Page/Some_proposals_for_the_HSF_logo](http://it.wikitolearn.org/Main_HSF_Page/Some_proposals_for_the_HSF_logo) and send an email to the [HSF startup team](hep-sf-startup-team@googlegroups.com).
+The deadline is Janurary 10th next year.
+So you have the entire Christmas break for forming ideas and preparing contributions.

+After the deadline there will be a community-wide vote on selecting the best logo.

 ## Our wish list